The Backcountry Resists The Crown

 After a hot and exhausting journey of over two weeks on foot, Captain John McClure and his Patriot militia men finally reached their homes in the District Between the Broad and Catawba Rivers -- now modern-day Chester County -- about midday on Wednesday, May 31, 1780.

-If you remember from the previous blog post in this series, McClure and his men decided to return home after the surrender of Charleston.
+If you remember from the previous blog post, McClure and his men decided to return home after the surrender of Charleston.
 McClure, a young man in his mid-20s, arrived at the home of Justice John Gaston, a resident of Fishing Creek and well known local Patriot leader in the community.

 It was there that McClure learned of the shocking massacre of Buford's Continentals at the Waxhaws two days before by Tarleton's British Legion.
 McClure and three of Justice Gaston's sons who were present along with another militia officer named Steel made an oath declaring that they would never submit nor surrender to the enemies of their country; that liberty or death, from that time forth, should be their motto.
 Each of these men had at one time served three years in the company of Captain Eli Kershaw of the 3rd Regiment of South Carolina Militia, with the motto "Liberty or Death" inscribed upon their caps.